Health

 Over 75% of visual impairment results from preventable causes.
 According to the Kenya Ministry of Health report of October 2019, of the 7.5 million Kenyans who need eye health services, only 21.3% are able to access eye health from either public or private facilities.
 Furthermore, interventions targeting child eye health associated with schooling and development have been lacking.

-An extension of our child Maternal Health Program, our Chogoria static, office-based clinic was launched in 2015 and offers services in medical consultation, family planning, laboratory services, cervical cancer screening, child wellness program, antenatal care, HIV counseling and testing, and youth services.
+An extension of our Maternal and Child Health Program, our Chogoria static, office-based clinic was launched in 2015 and offers services in medical consultation, family planning, cervical cancer screening, growth monitoring, immunization, nutrition counseling, antenatal care, HIV counseling and testing, and youth services.

 Consider supporting our programs!